Weekend Reading – Living off $1 M, pro athletes living in vans, RRSP contributions and more #moneystuff

 Thanks to my passion for personal finance and investing, some great companies want to offer deals.
 As a reader, you might as well take advantage of them although there is never an obligation.

-GenY Money wondering if buying back her pension was worth it.
+In other reading, GenY Money was wondering if buying back her pension was worth it.
 Personally, unless you are planning to stay with your employer long-term, i.e., for at least another 10+ years, I would say no. Might as well take the cash you have and pay down debt or invest it in your TFSA or RRSP.

 In the coming weeks, readers have asked me about my dividend income journey, where I started from; how much my portfolio was worth and so on so I will try and address those questions and more.